dustinblackman/Championify/README.md

 npm run build
 ```

-You'll find a compiled executable zipped in the releases folder.
+You'll find a Championify/Championify.app in the releases folder.

 Wine is required if building on Mac for Windows.
 ```console